-Marketing isn’t just about attracting clients into your hair or beauty business, it’s about converting them into loyal, high-spending clients.
-What happens at their appointment, and how they feel as they walk out of your salon door, will largely decide whether they return.
+Marketing isn’t just about attracting clients into your salon or aesthetic business, it’s about converting them into loyal, high-spending clients.
+What happens at their appointment, and how they feel as they walk out of your door, will largely decide whether they return.

-Mastering the basics of body language will help your team deliver a better, more personal experience and improve loyalty and retention.
+Mastering the basics of body language will help your hair or beauty team deliver a better, more personal experience and improve loyalty and retention.
 And as body language expert Allan Pease says, “Anyone can teach themselves consciously to read the signals”.

 - Facial gestures